nextflow-io/nf-tweet/README.md

 | Operator option  | Description                  |
 |---             |---                         |
-| `exclude_retweets`              | The default value is false.
+| `excludeRetweets`              | The default value is false.
 Set to true to exclude pure retweets (retweet with message is still included, though).

 ### Getting started with plugin dev